-By long-standing custom and tradition, commissioned officers, including warrant officers, have leadership responsibilities extending across the Service.
-Likewise, chief petty officers (E-7 to E-9) have a distinct leadership role, particularly within their assigned command.
-Both provide leadership not just within the direct chain of command, but for a broader spectrum of the service.
+Commissioned officers, including warrant officers, have leadership responsibilities that extend across the service.
+Chief petty officers (E-7 to E-9) also provide leadership—not just within the direct chain of command, but also across a broader spectrum of the service.
 As a result, relationships involving officers or chief petty officers merit close attention.

 Sustaining a Professional Environment

 As people work together, different types of relationships arise.
-Professional relationships sometimes develop into personal relationships.
+Professional relationships sometimes turn into personal relationships.
 Service custom recognizes that personal relationships, regardless of gender, are acceptable provided they do not, either in actuality or in appearance:

-- jeopardize the members' impartiality,
+- Jeopardize the members' impartiality

-- undermine the respect for authority inherent in a member's rank or position,
+- Undermine the respect for authority inherent in a member's rank or position

-The great variety of interpersonal relationships precludes listing every specific situation that members and commands may encounter.
-While some situations are clearly discernible and appropriate action is easily identified, others are more complex and do not lend themselves to simple solutions.
+The great variety of interpersonal relationships means it’s impossible to list every situation that members and commands may encounter.
+While some situations are clearly discernible and appropriate action is easy to recognize, others are more complex and do not lend themselves to simple solutions.
 Factors to consider in assessing the propriety of a relationship include:

 Romantic Relationship Policy